bcgov/gwa-api/USER-JOURNEY.md

 ## 9. Share your API for Discovery

-Package your APIs and make them available for discovery through the API Portal and BC Data Catalog.
+Package your APIs and make them available for discovery through the API Services Portal and BC Data Catalog.

-The portal directory organizes your APIs by Products and Environments.
-You can manage them via an API or through the `API Services Portal` UI.
+The `API Services Portal` Directory organizes your APIs by Products and Environments.
+You can manage them via an API or through the UI.

 To use the Directory API, the following scopes are required: